juanhdezz/juanhdezz/README.md

   <img src="https://media.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" width="300">
 </p>

 Welcome to my repository!
 Here you will find a showcase of the projects I've been working on.
-I like really much deveolping new apps and learning new stuff, currently pursuing a Dual Degree in Computer Engineering + Business Administration at the University of Granada.
+I like really much developing new apps and learning new stuff, currently pursuing a Dual Degree in Computer Engineering + Business Administration at the University of Granada.

 ### 🌱 Currently learning
 - Web development with HTML, CSS, JavaScript,TypeScript, React, and PHP.